Rami-Sabbagh/OurMarks/README.md

 ![The original Arabic items](https://github.com/Rami-Sabbagh/OurMarks/raw/f4e6353c17316638af21de1c0802c5700a42be67/images/items_highlighted.png)

+> **Update at 2022-09-21:** The new versions of pdf-js no longer produce this issue!

+> **As of OurMarks 3.0.0 this step has been disabled by default but still available behind an option.**

 It was found that Arabic content is stored as independent text items of each character.

 And so the characters has to be merged back into proper items.